side menu

 1. Remove taint restrictions from the master node.

-kubectl patch nodegroup master --type json -p '[{"op": "remove", "path": "/spec/nodeTemplate/taints"}]'
+sudo -i d8 k patch nodegroup master --type json -p '[{"op": "remove", "path": "/spec/nodeTemplate/taints"}]'

-1. Increase the number of Pods on the master node.
+1. Increase the number of pods on the master node.

-Increase the maximum number of Pods on the NodeGroup master nodes by executing the following command:
+Increase the maximum number of pods on the NodeGroup master nodes by executing the following command:

-kubectl patch nodegroup master --type=merge -p '{"spec":{"kubelet":{"maxPods":200}}}'
+sudo -i d8 k patch nodegroup master --type=merge -p '{"spec":{"kubelet":{"maxPods":200}}}'

 1. Add Local Path Provisioner.